-The IUD is an excellent birth control option, particularly if you don’t want to do something every day — IUDs are over 99% effective at preventing pregnancy, according to Planned Parenthood.
-And most people don’t have any trouble after their body gets used to them.
-But if you wake up feeling like something's off — like, maybe your IUD moved — you might not know exactly what to look for.
+The IUD is an excellent birth control option, particularly if you don’t want to do something every day — they’re over 99% effective at preventing pregnancy, according to Planned Parenthood, and they last between three and 12 years.
+Most people don’t have any trouble after their body gets used to them, but if you wake up feeling like something's off — like, maybe your IUD moved — you might not know exactly what to look for.
 The signs that something's wrong with your IUD can include shifting strings, strange pain, abnormal bleeding, and more.

 "Once [an IUD's] placed, it usually stays in that same place and doesn't usually wiggle around," Dr. Mary Jane Minkin M.D., a clinical professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine, tells Bustle.
 "We usually recommend for folks to come back after we insert an IUD in about a month or so we can check to see the strings of the IUD."

 If things feel "off" before that check-in, pay attention.
 "You shouldn't be in terrible pain," Dr. Minkin says.
 Some IUDs do end up getting displaced (moved from where it was placed to a different part of your uterus), embedded in the sides of your uterus, or even expelled.
-Fortunately, this is pretty rare — expulsion happens under 10% of the time, according to a 2014 study in Obstetrics & Gynecology, while IUDs get embedded under 1% of the time.
-Perforation of the uterus walls due to an embedded IUD is even rarer, says a 2016 study in Open Access Journal of Contraception.
+These outcomes are relatively rare, though: first-year expulsions happen between 2-10% of the time, according to a 2014 study in Obstetrics & Gynecology.
+Perforation of the uterus walls due to an embedded IUD is even rarer, says a 2022 study in The Lancet, occurring in 0.6% of IUDs in the first five years of use.

 1. Your Strings Are Longer Or Shorter Than Before